Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 Rokugo Kamakura preserves the original form of the Kamakura festival

-Preparations for the Rokugo Kamakura, which lasts for about four days, follow traditional customs and lead up to the main events, such as "bamboo beating" and "tenhitsu-yaki."
-Although snow domes like those in Yokote are not built here, the entire five-day event is still called "kamakura."
-This is considered the original form of the "kamakura" event, and the "Rokugo Kamakura Events" have been designated an Important Intangible Folk Cultural Property of Japan
+Although snow domes like those in Yokote are not built here, the entire five-day event is still called "Kamakura."
+This is considered to be the original form of the "Kamakura" event, and the "Rokugo Kamakura Event" has been designated an Important Intangible Folk Cultural Property of Japan

-Rokugo Kamakura is held as a small New Year's event.
-In 2026, it will be held from February 10th (Tuesday) to 14th (Saturday)
+Rokugo Kamakura, a New Year's event, will be held from February 10th to 14th in 2026

 Bamboo smashing